Often a stronger fit

 What to try first

-- Treat adherence as part of the evaluation, not just symptom intensity.
+- Treat the session schedule as part of the treatment, not an optional extra.

 What to consider next